Death of Patel family

 In January 2022, Jagdish Patel, Vaishaliben Patel, and their children Vihangi and Dharmik died in Emerson, Manitoba, twelve meters away from the United States border.
 The family were killed by the cold, which reached -35°C around the time of their deaths, as they attempted to emigrate from India to the US, via Canada.

 Patel family

 At the time of his death Jagdish Patel was aged 39.
 He was married to Vaishaliben aged 37 and was travelling with their daughter Vihangi, aged 11 and their son, Dharmik, aged 3.
-The family were from the village of Dingucha, in Gujarat state, western India; many villagers in Dingucha aspire to emigrate to the US.
+The family was from the village of Dingucha, in Gujarat state, western India; many villagers in Dingucha aspire to emigrate to the US.

 The family travelled from India to Toronto on January 12, 2022.
-Canadian police deduce that they then travelled towards the US border by road, due to the lack of air travel records in the family names, arriving in Emerson, Manitoba on January 18, 2022.
+Canadian police deduced that they then travelled towards the US border by road, due to the lack of air travel records in the family names, arriving in Emerson, Manitoba on January 18, 2022.